 If you are at all unsure, don’t bid.
 Equally, never bid beyond your budget.
 There will always be something more suitable that comes along if you are patient.

-Recommended brand to look out for: Dubl Duck.
+Recommended brand to look out for Dubl Duck.

 Buying From Other Sites

-Websites like straightrazorplace.com have classified sections where users can buy and sell their old razors.
+Many websites have classified sections where users can buy and sell their old razors.
 You can find some great bargains here too, and often the seller will even hone it for you first.

-The disadvantage is that often the better blades can be overpriced or highly sought-after, so you might struggle to find something in your budget, or simply might struggle to get bids in in time.
+The disadvantage is that often the better blades can be overpriced or highly sought-after, so you might struggle to find something in your budget, or simply might struggle to get bids in time.

-Often though, both market places are frequented by the same people, so in some cases it doesn’t matter where you go.
+Often though, both market places are frequented by the same people, so in some cases, it doesn’t matter where you go.
 It’s probably best for you to search in both locations, do your due diligence based on the tips I have given above, and make sure you bid with confidence.